 Foreign exchange risk arises when individual Group operations enter into transactions denominated in a currency other than their functional currency (sterling).
 The Directors monitor and review their foreign currency exposure on a regular basis.
-Until the disposal of Impetus Automotive Limited on 4th October 2018, the Directors were of the opinion that the Group's trading exposure was limited to transactions with a small number of customers and suppliers and therefore it was not appropriate to actively hedge that element of its foreign currency exposure.
-Since 4th October 2018, the number of transactions denominated in a currency other than sterling has reduced and the Directors are of the opinion that the exposure to foreign currency risk is not significant.
+The Directors are of the opinion that the exposure to foreign currency risk is not significant.